 St. Louis Child Custody Lawyers

 Few legal disputes are as emotionally charged as child custody matters.
 At Cavanagh & Associates, we act in the best interests of our clients and their children.
-Our St. Louis child custody lawyer will guide you through the custody process, so you know what to expect.
+Our St. Louis child custody attorney will guide you through the custody process, so you know what to expect.

 When faced with a difficult family law matter, you can put your trust in Cavanagh & Associates - Attorney Jack Cavanagh has more than 50 years of legal experience handling a wide range of family law cases.
 Attorney Cavanagh is a member of several prestigious and professional associations including The Bar Association of Metropolitan St. Louis, St. Louis County Bar Association, and The Missouri bar.